 - a.
-The starting water surface elevation when routing the IDF must be the auxiliary spillway crest, unless gated or designed with a fuse plug. - b.
-The spillway must safely route the IDF as defined in Section 6.2 back to the natural channel.

-- c.
-Design the auxiliary spillway channel to withstand the anticipated flow velocity of all anticipated flows up to and including the design event. - d.
-Consider the potential for ice jams and include mitigation, as appropriate. - e.
-Consider public safety if recreation near the auxiliary spillway is anticipated. - f.
+The auxiliary spillway must safely route the IDF as defined in Section 6.2 back to the natural channel without accounting for capacity of the principal spillway. - b.
+Design the auxiliary spillway channel to withstand the anticipated flow velocity of all anticipated flows up to and including the design event. - c.
+Consider the potential for ice jams and include mitigation, as appropriate. - d.
+Consider public safety if recreation near the auxiliary spillway is anticipated. - e.
 Design must allow for access for inspection, operations, and maintenance of the auxiliary spillway.
+Access for emergency operations and response must also be considered.